Lentils are among the richest foods in dietary fiber. A serving contains about 15.6 g of fiber. This dose is 55% of the daily required intake.

 Following a well-balanced, whole-food, plant-based diet is the easiest way to boost the daily fiber intake.

 Beans, and legumes are the best sources.
+For instance, kidney, black-eyed, white, fava beans and soybeans are pretty high in fiber.

 Vegetables, fruits, whole-grains, seeds, and nuts are particularly high in fiber as well.
 Hence, you could combine lentils with whole-grain bread.